mdefrance/AutoCarver/README.md

 Following parameters must be set for `QualitativeDiscretizer`:
 - `features`, list of column names of qualitative and qualitative ordinal data to discretize
 - `min_freq`, should be set from 0.01 (preciser, decreased stability) to 0.05 (faster, increased stability).
-  - *For qualitative features:*  Minimal frequency of a modality, less frequent modalities are grouped in the `default_value='__OTHER__'` modality.
+  - *For qualitative data:*  Minimal frequency of a modality, less frequent modalities are grouped in the `default_value='__OTHER__'` modality.
 Values are ordered based on `y_train` bucket mean.
-  - *For qualitative ordinal features:* Less frequent modalities are grouped to the closest modality  (smallest frequency or closest target rate), between the superior and inferior values (specified in the `values_orders` dictionnary).
+  - *For qualitative ordinal data:* Less frequent modalities are grouped to the closest modality  (smallest frequency or closest target rate), between the superior and inferior values (specified in the `values_orders` dictionnary).
 - `values_orders`, dict of qualitative ordinal features matched to the order of their modalities
-  - *For qualitative ordinal features:* `dict` of features values and `GroupedList` of their values.
+  - *For qualitative ordinal data:* `dict` of features values and `GroupedList` of their values.
 Modalities less frequent than `min_freq` are automaticaly grouped to the closest modality (smallest frequency or closest target rate), between the superior and inferior values.

 ```python